iCliniq Logo

 Candidiasis is a fungal infection that presents with lesions.
 This article discusses the clinical presentation and management of candidiasis.

-An infection caused by the yeast (fungus), Candida albicans, is known as candidiasis.
-This infection is usually confined to the skin, nail, mucus membranes, and gastrointestinal tract.
-But, it can also infect internal organs and cause systemic disease.
+Candidiasis is an infection caused by the yeast (fungus) Candida albicans.
+It is an opportunistic infection and is usually confined to the skin, nails, mucous membranes, and gastrointestinal tract, but it can also infect internal organs and cause systemic disease.
+While it is typically harmless, it becomes infectious under favorable conditions, especially in immunocompromised individuals.
+It is also referred to as moniliasis, thrush, and candidosis.

 Facts About Candidiasis:

 Candida albicans, the causative yeast, is an opportunist par excellence.
-It flourishes in the warmth and moisture provided by the body-folds, damaged nail cuticle due to prolonged contact with soap and water, altered vaginal pH, neonates, infants, malnourished, debilitated, and the immunocompromised (HIV infection, diabetes mellitus, leukemia, steroid or immunosuppressive therapy) individuals.
+It flourishes in the warmth and moisture provided by the body folds, damaged nail cuticles due to prolonged contact with soap and water, altered vaginal pH, neonates, infants, malnourished, debilitated, and immunocompromised (HIV infection, diabetes mellitus, leukemia, steroid or immunosuppressive therapy) individuals.

 The typical presentation of candidiasis is redness, tiny superficial pustules (pus-filled lesions), erosions, and overlying curdy white discharge.
 Some of its common manifestations are oral thrush, vulvovaginitis, intertrigo, paronychia, and balanoposthitis.